rgoshen/notes/computer_science/web_development/web-development.apis.md

 ## Introduction

 In this subunit, we'll cover the all-important concept of **APIs**.
 You might have heard the term API before; they're simpler to work with than they are to explain.
 Essentially, APIs are a way for you to access data that a company or website has made publicly available.
 In the coming resources, you'll learn a bit more about what an API is, the different kinds of APIs, and how you can fetch and send data to APIs using AJAX.
-We'll also explore some of the challenges of working with APIs.
+We'll also explore some challenges of working with APIs.

 ### Goals